Getting engaged in 2020? Shop these on-trend ring designs

 Shoppers should always know what to expect before buying a ring, Mejuri's Lancon says.

 "When shopping online, we're always huge proponents of doing your research and buying from a brand you trust," she says.
 "Our customers know when they buy a Mejuri engagement ring, they're getting a high-quality, ethically handmade piece.
-We offer a two year warranty, and have clear practices regarding social responsibility and ethical stone sourcing."
+We offer a two-year warranty and have clear practices regarding social responsibility and ethical stone sourcing."

 _______________________________________________________________________________